The Role Of Nuts And Seeds In Prehistoric Diets

 Strontium

-Strontium is the next trace element in nuts that is only now beginning to be seriously looked at by scientists for its role in body health.
+Strontium is the next trace element in nuts that is only now beginning to be seriously studied by scientists for its role in human health.
 To compare, Strontium in nuts is 20 times more than in grains and cereals.
 Strontium in nuts is 30 times more than in vegetables and meats.

-It is too soon to tell how strontium might be potentially useful in the body, we can only confirm a few functions.
+It is too soon to tell how strontium might be potentially useful in the body; we can only confirm a few functions.
 Based on the current scientific evidence.
 Strontium is vital to producing immune system macrophages.
-In a simple definition, this element moves about the body like a garbage collector, consuming foreign debris and harmful bacteria that could injure the system in various ways.
-This trace element is also closely allied to certain brain activity.
+In simple terms, this element moves through the body like a garbage collector, consuming foreign debris and harmful bacteria that could injure the system in various ways.
+This trace element is also closely associated with certain brain functions.
 More investigation is happening to determine specifically what role it plays there.
 Strontium is also a key component in intracellular functions.
-Its presence in the body keeps cells from mutating due to environmental considerations.
-Strontium also bonds calcium with magnesium, phosphorus, potassium, and sodium to form strong bones.
+Its presence in the body helps keep cells from mutating due to environmental factors.
+Strontium also bonds with calcium, magnesium, phosphorus, potassium, and sodium to form strong bones.
 Without adequate amounts of it, bones become weaker over the course of time.
 The same thing applies to tooth formation as well.

 Boron